S & W Cafeteria (Asheville, North Carolina)

-S & W Cafeteria is a historic S & W Cafeteria building located in the Downtown Asheville Historic District of Asheville, Buncombe County, North Carolina, USA.
+S & W Cafeteria is a historic S & W Cafeteria building located in the Downtown Asheville Historic District of Asheville, Buncombe County, North Carolina, US.
 It was designed by the architect Douglas Ellington and built in 1929.
 It is a three-story, brick building in the Art Deco style.
 The front facade is sheathed in grey ashlar and features polychrome ornamentation and exotic stylistic motifs.
-In 1974, the S & W Cafeteria moved to the Asheville Mall.
+In 1974 the S & W Cafeteria moved to the Asheville Mall.

 It was listed on the National Register of Historic Places in 1977.

-In 2019, renovations began for the historic building to house S&W Market, a food hall and event venue.
+In 2019 renovations began for the historic building to house S&W Market, a food hall and event venue.
 S&W Market opened in June 2021.